-Serious wounds may include decubitus ulcers, also known as pressure sores or bed sores, which develop where bones are close to the skin — such as ankles, back, elbows, heels and hips.
+Serious wounds may include decubitus ulcers, also known as pressure sores or bed sores.
+Decubitus ulcers develop where bones are close to the skin — such as ankles, back, elbows, heels and hips.
 These wounds are a risk for people who are bedridden, use a wheelchair or are unable to change their position.
 People with diabetes also have a higher risk of developing foot ulcers that can take weeks or months to heal.

-Fortunately, healthful food choices may help with recovery by providing the energy, vitamin, mineral and protein requirements necessary to promote healing.
+Fortunately, healthful food choices may help with recovery by providing the calories, vitamins, minerals and protein necessary to promote healing.

 Promote Wound Healing with Good Nutrition

-- Plan healthy, balanced meals and snacks that include the right amount of foods from all the MyPlate food groups — protein, fruits, vegetables, dairy and grains.
+- Plan healthy, balanced meals and snacks that include the right amount of foods from all the MyPlate food groups — protein foods, fruits, vegetables, dairy and grains.

-- Choose vegetables and fruits rich in vitamin C, such as strawberries or spinach.
-For adequate zinc, choose whole grains and consume protein, such as eggs, meat, dairy or seafood.
+- Choose vegetables and fruits rich in vitamin C, such as broccoli or strawberries.
+For adequate zinc, choose fortified grains and protein foods, such as beef, chicken, seafood or beans.
 Some wounds may require a higher intake of certain vitamins and minerals to support healing.
 Speak with your healthcare provider before starting any new supplements.

 - Include adequate protein throughout the day.
 Include a source of protein at each meal or snack.
 A sample menu may include scrambled eggs for breakfast, black bean tacos for lunch, yogurt or cheese for a snack and chicken at dinner.